NETWAYS/foreman-training/advanced/02_cleanup.md

 * _In a regular interval, at least before an upgrade!_

 * Foreman
  * Configuration - Archive the configuration directory
  * Database - Backupjob provided by Foreman
 * Puppet
  * CA - Archive the certificates
  * Puppet Code - Archive the modules
-* Smart proxies
+* Smart Proxies
- * Smart proxies itself - Archive the Smart proxy configuration
+ * Smart Proxies themselves - Archive the Smart Proxy configuration
  * Managed Service - Follow instructions for the service
 * Katello
  * Candlepin - Database backup